Join our Waitlist for Expert Advice!

 Advertising fees

-Equipment, inventory and technology fees
+Equipment, inventory, and technology fees

 Legal fees

-Finally, you must consider the legal fees associated with buying a franchise as part of your initial investment.
-You'll need to hire an attorney to review the franchise agreement and advise you on any potential legal issues or concerns that you might be responsible for as time goes on.
-This can be a significant expense depending on how complex the franchise agreement is and what your attorney's rate is.
+Finally, you'll need to hire an attorney to review the franchise agreement and advise you on any potential legal issues or concerns that you might be responsible for as time goes on.
+This can be a significant expense, depending on how complex the franchise agreement is and what the lawyer's rate is, but working with an experienced franchise attorney can help you navigate the franchise agreement and protect your interests as you begin your journey.

 Related: Which Franchise is Right For You?
 Follow These Steps